 And I suppose it's time to stop saying "bottles in trees" because they are called "bottle trees."
 It's a southern thing--naturally--and their purpose is mystical.
 And most bottle trees you'll see will feature the bottles placed onto the ends of limbs, but some DO hang them from trees.
 (Honestly, I think that might be easier.)

-But even if you already feel like you're a protected individual or you don't go in for the folklore, they still make very cool decorations for your trees.
+But even if you already feel protected or don't go in for the folklore, they still make very cool decorations for your trees.
 However, the HISTORY of the bottle tree--which indicates that the American tradition was adapted from the origin--is fascinating enough to merit a tribute.
 From SouthCarolinaLowCountry.com: